 Cambodia Malaria Prevention and Control Program

-PfD’s malaria prevention and control program, funded by The Global Fund to Fight AIDS, Tuberculosis and Malaria, and in partnership with the Ministry of Healths National Center for Malaria and Dengue, works at a community level to prevent and control malaria.
-Engaging village volunteers, primary school students, teachers, village authorities, commune councils and local elected officials, PfD works to encourage behavior change focused on prevention and treatment among rural populations.
-PfD has trained 1,345 teachers, benefitting 57,132 primary school students in health education.
+PfD’s malaria prevention and control program, funded by The Global Fund to Fight AIDS, Tuberculosis and Malaria, and in partnership with the Ministry of Health’s National Center for Malaria and Dengue, worked at a community level to prevent and control malaria.
+Engaging village volunteers, primary school students, teachers, village authorities, commune councils and local elected officials, PfD worked to encourage behavior change focused on prevention and treatment among rural populations.
+PfD trained 1,345 teachers, benefiting 57,132 primary school students in health education.
 In 2014 alone, PfD trained 267 primary school teachers, reached over 57,000 individuals through community based malaria health education, and provided training for 500 new and existing Village Health Volunteers.
-Over the eight years that PfD has partnered with the Global Fund, PfD has provided over 65,000 people with bed nets.
-PfDs current focus is on improving access to early malaria diagnosis and treatment services, with an emphasis on detecting all new malaria cases (including among mobile/migrant populations) and ensuring effective treatment and P. falciparum gametocyte clearance.
-PfD is also working to combat drug-resistant malaria parasites by improving access to appropriate treatment and educating the public against using sub-standard drugs and therapies.
-This is part of a larger strategy to promote awareness of malaria and change community understandings of how best to treat this endemic parasitic disease.
-PfD works closely with local governments and health facilities to improve local capacity to fight malaria.
+Over the eight years that PfD has partnered with the Global Fund, PfD provided over 65,000 people with bed nets.
+This program improved access to early malaria diagnosis and treatment services, with an emphasis on detecting all new malaria cases (including among mobile/migrant populations) and ensuring effective treatment and P. falciparum gametocyte clearance.
+Also, PfD combated drug-resistant malaria parasites by improving access to appropriate treatment and educating the public against using sub-standard drugs and therapies.
+This was part of a larger strategy to promote awareness of malaria and change community understandings of how best to treat this endemic parasitic disease.
+PfD worked closely with local governments and health facilities to improve local capacity to fight malaria.